lauraperge/blackbox-trading-CNN/README.md

 ### data
 All downloaded datasets, trial code for data retrivals via API.

-* **gemini_BTCUSD 1 minute data\*** (2015-2019) Retrieved: 02-03-2019 https://www.CryptoDataDownload.com

-* **IVE_bidask1min_iShares S&P 500 Value Index.csv** (2009-2019) Retrieved: 2019-03-02 http://api.kibot.com
+**/data_raw/\*** has all raw datasets used to create the inputs

-* **/cnn_input/\*** has all datasets containing the series, labels and image representations for the CNN
+ **/cnn_input/\*** has all folders that will hold all inputs for the CNN given the *data-check-and-prep-alldata-2Y.ipynb* notebook is ran.

+**/competing-strategies-signals/\*** contains the signals for the test assets based on the RSI and BB algorithmic trading trading_strategies

+**/logs/\*** gets all logs from *data-check-and-prep-alldata-2Y.ipynb*

 ### notebooks
 Jupyter notebooks of CNN versions and Data Preparation

-* **data-check-and-prep** uses prewritten modules (See utils) to preliminarily check/modify the data, label and transform it to be ready for the CNN.
+* **data-check-and-prep-alldata-2Y** uses prewritten modules (See utils) to preliminarily check/modify the data, label and transform it to be ready for the CNN.
 It visualizes the input/output data and labelling.
-Its input is any raw dataset from the data or via API, its output goes into data/cnn_input/ and serves as input for the CNN notebooks.
+Its input is any raw dataset (**data/data_raw**), its output goes into data/cnn_input/ and serves as input for the CNN notebooks.

-* **CNN-trial-version** is the first (working - TO BE TESTED) version of a tensorflow CNN model with a test dataset and single color channel.
-It is not optimized or enhanced. input data is the output of data-check-and-prep

-* **CNN-trial-version-multiple color channels** is the first working version of a tensorflow CNN model with a test dataset and multiple color channels.
-It is not optimized or enhanced. input data is the output of data-check-and-prep

-* **GC_CNN_trial_version_multiple_color_channels** same as before but used in Google Colaboratory

-* **CNN_keras_multiple_color_channels** working Keras based version of CNN model with 3H Bitcoin dataset and multiple color channels.
-Not optimized or enhanced. input data is the output of data-check-and-prep
+* **Google Colab codes/\*** holds all asset-specific and universal model codes which are trained and tested in 3 different training periods (dates for period 2 to be checked in notebooks that are not ran on period two in case of general use.)
+CNN, Keras

+* **financial-evaluation** takes all results from the **Results** folder and **competing-strategies-signals** folder and  returns financial performance measurements and figures

+* **competing-strategies** creates trading signals for the same datasets given RSI and BB algorithmic trading strategy

+* **classification&time-evaluation** takes all results from the **Results** folder and returns classification performance metrics

 * **/Output/** contains logs from the CNN, later will contain other evaluation outputs as well

+### results tables
+Contains all result outputs from *financial-evaluation.ipynb** and *classification&time-evaluation.ipynb*, contains general results table

 ### report
 LaTeX report